 The aftermath crash of an empty, quiet house since our July company departed resonates with a small shush of a vacuum.
 We reclaim our space like a puddle of water spreading back into cracks and crevices.
 A tiny empty nest sensation pervades but more the satisfaction of time well spent with these family members from Ontario over the twenty days.
 Ten days with my brother-in-law Dan then a three day turn over before my step daughter Crystal and her cousin Melanie arrived for ten days.
 We packed on the kilometres showing all of them our beautiful west coast island home.

-We covered as much as we could cram in to make their trip memorable from Long Beach on the Pacific Rim, walking across the Kinsol Trestle, Sail boating on our little Auklet, backyard BBQ’s to Alpine walks in Paradise Meadows, chilling a bit on our little island at home, swimming in the local river, taking in the Sand Sculptures and the weekend blast of our cities Bathtub Race to taking the lift to the mountain top of Mount Washington.We took them on the tiny Mill Bay ferry over to Buchart’s Garden in Brentwood Bay and walks through the capital city Victoria.
+We covered as much as we could cram in to make their trip memorable, driving out to Long Beach on the Pacific Rim, walking across the Kinsol Trestle,in Shawnigan, Sail boating on our little Auklet, backyard BBQ’s.
+We did Alpine walks in Paradise Meadows at Mount Washington along with a ride up that mountain on the ski lift.
+We swam in the Nanaimo river, took in the Sand Sculptures in Parksville, and the weekend blast of our cities Bathtub Race.We took them on the tiny Mill Bay ferry over to Buchart’s Garden in Brentwood Bay on the Saanich Peninsula and a tour through the capital city Victoria.

 I handled it well.
 Laughed, didn’t lose my cool.
 I took it as an omen of good fortune.
 Ya.

-So we did it.
 We were good hosts and ambassadors and had a ton of fun being tourists ourselves in our own backyard.
 Leaving Bob and I promising we need to continue exploring this big island for ourselves instead of waiting for company to come.